bayonato89/Reproducibility-hybrids/README.md

 conda install --channel conda-forge numpy=1.21.5 pycsep=0.5.0
 ```

-In addition, the user must have access to a Unix shell that has python3 intsalled with the `requests` library (it should be provided with pycsep=0.5.0).
+In addition, the user must have access to a Unix shell that has python3 installed with the `requests` library (it should be provided with pycsep=0.5.0).
 If not, she/he can install this library using:

 ```
 conda install requests